 Here’s what I use:

-saline solution to rinse and clean
+- Saline solution to rinse and clean

-Vetrycin wound and infection spray
+- Veterycin wound and infection spray

-gauze pads 2 inch by 2 inch
+- Gauze pads, 2 inch by 2 inch

-scalpel( in case you need it)
+- Scalpel in case you need it.

 Next, you will gather up the chicken and take her somewhere calm to work on her.
 I usually include snacks of meal worms or some other tasty morsel to sweeten the deal.